Varun-Patkar/openforge/README.md

 - **Settings Management**: Fine-tune model parameters like temperature and context size
 - **Authentication**: GitHub-based authentication with user profiles
 - **Responsive Design**: Works on both desktop and mobile devices
+- **Git-like Version Control**: Track changes to your bots with commits and branches
+- **Branch Management**: Create and switch between different versions of your bots
+- **Pull Requests**: Review and merge changes between branches with inline comments
+- **Visual Diff Tool**: Compare changes between versions with an intuitive side-by-side diff viewer
+- **Model Export**: Download your models as standalone applications with a local HTML interface
+- **Collaboration**: Work with team members on the same bot with access controls

 ## Technologies